ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ## Setup & Installation

-If you haven't downloaded CORE yet, time to download our installer from [here](https://mantiblob.blob.core.windows.net/builds/CoreLauncherInstall.exe) and then run it.
+To get started, you'll need two things, the installer and an account.
+You can get both from [our website](https:/coregames.com/).
+As soon as you are registered, you'll find a download link to the installer in the user dropdown menu in the top right corner.

 ## Launcher

 Now you'll have a new icon in your startmenu, CORE Launcher.
-If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to [manticoreplatform.com](https://prod.manticoreplatform.com) and hit "**Play**" on any game you like.
-Your browser will prompt you to open CORE, you hit okay and CORE will directly into the game.
+If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to [coregames.com](https://coregames.com/games) and hit "**Play**" on any game you like.
+Your browser will prompt you to open CORE, you hit okay and CORE will launch directly into the game.

 ## Editor